ocaml-community/meta/README.md

-  Open an issue on the "manifesto" repository explaining what the project is, where it is currently hosted (if anywhere), and what efforts you have made to contact the existing maintainers to make sure they do not intend to continue maintenance.
+  Open an issue on the "manifesto" repository explaining what the project is, where it is currently hosted (if anywhere), and what efforts you have made to contact the existing maintainers to make sure they do not intend to continue maintenance (This can be an issue on the original project, or e-mail communication).

 - **Can I propose a project I wrote?**